 8.4.
-Conditional Boundaries or Limits of Study
+Conditional Boundaries or Limits of Study:

 8.4.1.
-Ambient 'Lite with intent to bite' Pressure:
+Ambient 'Landing with Intent to Bite' Pressure:

-A mean study LIBe ('Lite with Intent to Bite') rate of ≥ 1 LIBe per untreated (negative control) lower leg or lower arm per 1 minute is required.
+A mean study LIBe ('Landing with Intent to Bite') rate of $\geq$ 1 LIBe per untreated (negative control) lower leg or lower arm per 1 minute is required.
 No more than 10% '0' values for individual exposure periods are permitted.
 Ambient LIBe pressure is measured from continuous exposure during 1minute exposure periods commencing once every 15 minutes, beginning at the onset of data collection.
-Negative control subjects are attended by two assistants who use mechanical aspirators to remove all mosquitoes that LIBe before biting commences.
+Negative control subjects are attended by 2 assistants using mechanical aspirators to remove all mosquitoes that LIBe before biting commences.

 8.5.
-Monitoring of Environmental Conditions During the Study
+Monitoring of Environmental Conditions During the Study:

-Records will be made of environmental conditions (temperature, relative humidity, wind speed, light intensity and precipitation (presence/absence and general rate/quality) at approximately one-hour intervals throughout the course of the field trial.
+Records will be made of environmental conditions (temperature, relative humidity, wind speed, light intensity and precipitation (presence/absence and general rate/quality) at approximately 1-hour intervals throughout the field trial.